rzngithub/rzngithub/README.md

 - 👋 Hi, I’m @rzngithub.
-I am an Eletrical Engineer (RF and Automation)
+I am an Eletrical Engineer (RF Hardware and Software).
-- 👀 I’m interested in learning web, software, and app development.
+- 👀 I’m interested in learning web, software, and app development (hobby).
-- 🌱 I’m currently working on LNA Automation.
 - 📫 How to reach me: LinkedIn: www.linkedin.com/in/riasat-zamanRF

 <!---